When you want to generate a WooCommerce feed for your preferred merchant, you need to configure the feed according to your merchant’s requirements.

 Now, what if you want to show the Sale Price for the Price attribute?

 In this case, select Sale Price from the Values dropdown, and this value will be added to your concerned products.

 Now, set the attributes and set the values to them.
 You can add a new attribute or a custom attribute by clicking on the Add New Attribute or Add New Custom Attribute button.
 Also, you can delete an attribute by clicking on the red Delete option at the end of the attribute row.

-Once the value is set, now you can publish the feed, and you will get all the attributes with proper values according to your need.
+Once all the values are set, you can publish the feed, and get all the attributes with proper values according to your need.